MosesKuria012/Persistent-Web-Highlighter/README.md

 5. The extension icon appears in your toolbar
 6. Click the icon, then open the dashboard to configure Supabase

-### Firefox

-1. Navigate to `about:debugging#/runtime/this-firefox`
-2. Click **Load Temporary Add-on**
-3. Select any file inside the `extension/` folder
-4. Note: temporary add-ons are removed on browser restart in Firefox development mode

-### Chrome Web Store / Firefox Add-ons

-For production distribution, package the extension folder as a `.zip` and submit through the respective developer portals.

----

 ## Supabase Setup